“Spend your life with the people who even make going to the grocery store an adventure.”

 - Unrefined oils: coconut oil, avocado oil, red palm oil, organic palm shortening, and extra-virgin olive oil.

 - Note: Fats are necessary for your health.
-Don’t skimp on these.
+Don’t skip these.

 Herbs and Spices